Tylenol, Autism, and Pregnancy: What the Science Really Says (and Why Listening to Your Doctor Matters)

 Final Word

-Pregnancy is hard enough without unnecessary fear.
-Choose evidence, treat fevers when they happen, and talk openly with your healthcare team.
+Pregnancy is tough enough without unnecessary fear.
+Trust the evidence, treat fevers when they happen, and have honest conversations with your healthcare team.
+Because good science, like good humor, should always be part of the conversation.